tlverse/tlverse-handbook/08-tmle3mopttx.md

-In the previous sections we have seen how to obtain a contrast between the mean under the optimal individualized rule and the mean under the observed outcome for a single covariate- we are now ready to run the variable importance analysis for all of our specified covariates.
+In the previous sections we have seen how to obtain a contrast between the mean under the optimal individualized rule and the mean under the observed outcome for a single covariate --- we are now ready to run the variable importance analysis for all of our specified covariates.
 In order to run the variable importance analysis, we first need to initialize a specification for the TMLE of our parameter of interest as we have done before.
 In addition, we need to specify